FAITH EVANGELICAL LUTHERAN CHURCH

 “How would our lives change if we approached every experience with the intention of listening first?

-Our lives are qualitatively different—indeed, better—when we become listeners.
-Heed the call to the listening life and hear what God is doing in you and the world.”
+Adam McHugh places listening at the heart of our spirituality, our relationships and our mission in the world.
+Heed the call to the listening life and hear what God is doing in you and the world.

 Christian Radio keeps the faith going